 - -SubjectName is the primary FQDN for the certificate.

-- -DomainName are the subject alternate names for the certificate.
+- -DomainName is the subject alternate names for the certificate.

 - -RequestFile is the export file for the certificate request.